 Still dancing to the tune of Right-wing ideology – the continuing scourge of the many.

-At odds with the values, senses and morality of 21st century society.
+All, at odds with the values, senses and morality of 21st century society.

 ‘Come on you lot, take my word for it.
 This is for your own good’